 - Navigate to your diagrams, either through the Diagrams navigation, or by using the section under Camunda Cloud Service on the main dashboard.
 Click Create New Diagram.
 This opens Cloud Modeler.

 - Add a descriptive name using the properties panel.
 For this guide, we'll use Microservice Example.
+Since you previously opened the General section of the properties panel, it is likely still open when working with your service task configuration.

 - Add an end event by dragging one from the palette, or by clicking the end event when the last service task in your diagram has focus.
 The linter should turn green with a checkmark and show zero errors and zero warnings.